Translation functors and decomposition numbers for the periplectic Lie superalgebra $\mathfrak{p}(n)$: Introduction

 In Section~\ref{sec:BGG}, we introduce thin and thick Kac modules.
 We consider the two different resulting highest weight structures on $\mathcal{F}_n$ given by either taking thick Kac modules as standard objects and thin Kac modules as costandard objects or vice versa with the corresponding partial order on weights defined in Section~\ref{ssec:order_weights}.
 In each case we prove a BGG-type reciprocity (Section~\ref{ssec:BGG}), and define the reduced Grothendieck group for $\mathcal{F}_n$ (Section~\ref{ssec:reduced_GR_group}).
 We also give necessary conditions for extensions between simple modules in Section~\ref{ssec:extensions}.

 In Section~\ref{sec:transl_funct}, we define translation functors on $\mathcal{F}_n$, using the endomorphism $\Omega$ of the endofunctor $_- \otimes V$ of $\mathcal{F}_n$ which is our replacement for the missing Casimir element.
+In particular we project onto generalized eigenspaces for $\Omega$ instead of (as in familiar situations) blocks given by central characters.
+This is crucial here, since it will turn out that there are only a few blocks altogether.

-This endomorphism is defined in Section~\ref{ssec:Omega}.
+This endomorphism $\Omega$ is defined in Section~\ref{ssec:Omega}.
 We compute the actions of translation functors on Kac modules in Section~\ref{ssec:acKac}, and show that they categorically lift the Temperley-Lieb relations (Section~\ref{ssec:categorical_action}) by giving explicit natural transformations realizing the desired relations of functors.

 In Section~\ref{sec:weight_diagrams}, we introduce the notion of weight diagrams for dominant weights and explain the combinatorics of the actions of translation functors on (co)standard objects in terms of these diagrams (Section~\ref{ssec:translation_fun_diag}) as well as the combinatorics of the duality (Proposition~\ref{prop:duality}).